6. Object-Oriented Programming

 Methods in S3 objects are not a part of the objects.
 Instead, we define them and then register the name with R to be able to use them properly.

-• parametric polymorphism: defining generic functions over types such that behavior will change depending on the type; methods belong to functions not classes
+generic functions: functions that are defined to be used over different typesparametric polymorphism: defining generic functions over types such that behavior will change depending on the type; methods belong to functions not classes

 Below, we define a method S3grade that will compute the letter grade of a S3Student.
 We also register the method with R.